AditiNarlawar/ShoppingUITests/README.md

-# Shopping UI Automation Project
+# Shopping UI Automation Project | Aditi Narlawar

 This project is designed for automating tests for the Shopping website's user interface (UI).
 It utilizes Selenium WebDriver and TestNG for test automation.